MORE ABOUT THE THERAPEUTIC METHODS I UTILIZE

 CBT is a “problem-focused“ approach in that it is undertaken to resolve current problems.
 It is also “action-oriented“ — the therapist is often directive and assists the client in selecting specific strategies to help address each problem.
 This method is designed to change unhelpful behavior and flawed thinking that people may be unaware of.
 It is useful for developing an awareness of how our thoughts guide our feelings and behavior.

-The methods as described above are combined with an additional approach called Systems Theory to address familial issues.
-The systems approach views the family as a kind of hanging mobile which balances nicely until one piece of the whole experiences a stressor.
-This piece, or family member, may become ill, lose a job, succumb to an addiction, become an adolescent or a senior needing more care, or face any number of other life events that demand more attention than usual.
-The goal of family systems psychotherapy is to help the family reorganize around the stressor and once again find balance and calm.
+The methods as described above are combined with an additional approach called Systems Theory.
+The systems approach views the couple as kind of hanging mobile which balances nicely until one piece of the whole experiences a stressor.
+This piece, or member, may become ill, lose a job, succumb to an addiction, become an adolescent or a senior needing more care, or face any number of other life events that demand more attention than usual.
+The goal of systems psychotherapy is to help the couple reorganize around the stressor and once again find balance and calm.

 This work emphasizes the personal worth and uniqueness of each individual.
 People are viewed as basically good, having an inherent need to make themselves and the world better.
 It’s an optimistic approach that focuses on the human capacity to overcome hardship, pain and despair.